Shohei1/MPs_QLIP/README.md

 2: second content with html/css/js
 I tried to make something portfolio like websites using html/css/js.
 Also the main focus here was to make it responsive.
+Using node.js or php was a bit challenging so I used them in the next project.

+3: MyPeople
+I was able to use node.js, database and scss on this project.